 I strongly suggest you develop your critical thinking today.
 Visualize yourself in the middle of disastrous situations and imagine what you would do.
 Train your mind now to avoid it freezing when you need it most.

 Where to start: this fantastic free guide on the Marine Corps University website.
 Another great place is – you guessed it – YouTube.
-You can find plenty of footage with people in trouble.
-Simply visualize yourself in their place and ask yourself:
+You can find plenty of footage of people in trouble.
+Just visualize yourself in their shoes and ask yourself:

 What would I do?